Page\Park Architects

-Page\Park Architects was established in 1981 by David Page and Brian Park and has developed as one of Scotland's best known practices undertaking work over a range of sectors.
+Page\Park Architects is a Scottish architectural company established in 1981, by David Page and Brian Park.

-With over 150 national and international design awards since its inception in 1981, Page\Park has won the Carbon Trust Award in Scotland twice, and has been shortlisted for the RIAS Andrew Doolan Award for Architecture four times, winning once in 2006 for the Maggie's Centre Highlands and receiving a Special Commendation in 2010 for the McManus Galleries.
+With over 150 national and international design awards since its inception in 1981, Page/Park has won the Carbon Trust Award in Scotland twice, and has been shortlisted for the RIAS Andrew Doolan Award for Architecture four times, winning once in 2006 for the Maggie's Centre Highlands and receiving a Special Commendation in 2010 for the McManus Galleries.

 In 2005, the Scottish architecture magazine Prospect published a list of the 100 best modern Scottish buildings, as voted for by its readers, which featured six Page\Park projects.

-In 2010, Page\Park were 93rd in the Architects Journal top 100 architectural practices in the United Kingdom.
+In 2010, Page\Park were 93rd in the Architects' Journal top 100 architectural practices in the United Kingdom.
 In 2014 they had risen to 71 and had won the AJ100 Best Place to Work Award 2014.
 In December 2013 they became an employee owned business.

 Following the 2018 fire which largely destroyed Charles Rennie Mackintosh's Glasgow School of Art building, Page\Park received press attention and criticism from Members of the Scottish Parliament for their role in its restoration.